tarantool/doc/doc/how-to/db/crud.rst

 REPLACE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:ref:`replace <box_space-replace>` accepts a well-formatted tuple and searches for an existing tuple
+:ref:`replace <box_space-replace>` accepts a well-formatted tuple and searches for the existing tuple
-by the primary key of a new tuple:
+by the primary key of the new tuple:

-*   If an existing tuple is found, Tarantool deletes it and inserts a new tuple.
+*   If the existing tuple is found, Tarantool deletes it and inserts the new tuple.
-*   If an existing tuple is not found, Tarantool only inserts a new tuple.
+*   If the existing tuple is not found, Tarantool inserts the new tuple.

 .. code-block:: tarantoolsession